 Students helping young children in a classroom setting.

-This concentration is also the preferred choice for students interested in early childhood education careers that do not require teacher licensure, for students who will pursue a graduate degree and licensure in childhood education, and those interested in combining this concentration with another concentration in pre-health, prevention and intervention sciences, or leadership and advocacy professions.
-Students interested in working with children with special needs, those seeking director qualifications in early childhood education, and those seeking other relevant credentials would also benefit from choosing this concentration.
+The courses in the Early Childhood Professions concentration prepare students for careers in early childhood education as well as professional work with children across a variety of settings, including working with children with disabilities, in healthcare settings, and community agencies.
+This concentration focuses on early childhood development from birth to eight years old and is the preferred choice for students interested in early childhood education careers that do not require teacher licensure, for students who will pursue a graduate degree and licensure in childhood education, and those interested in combining this concentration with another concentration in pre-health, prevention and intervention sciences, or leadership and advocacy professions.
 The curriculum incorporates courses from several disciplines that focus on early childhood development, education, diversity, and professional skills.

 Learn more about the Human Development and Family Studies major on the Department of Human Development and Family Studies website.

-Effective Fall 2023
+Effective Fall 2024

 A minimum grade of C (2.000) is required in all courses used to satisfy the requirements of the Major in Human Development and Family Studies, Early Childhood Professions Concentration.
 Courses used as substitutions also require a minimum grade of C (2.000).